ptrpl4/bash-mac/apps-and-tools/docker/docker.md

 * application image

 if smthg changes - inside container will be updated/changed only image layers with changes

+### Docker on macOS

+Docker requires a Linux kernel to function, and this requirement is met on macOS using a lightweight virtual machine.

+- Docker daemon (`dockerd`) runs inside VM.
+It manages images, containers, networks, and volumes.
+- hypervisor (either Apple’s Hypervisor.framework or qemu) runs the VM that contains the Docker daemon and containers
+- Docker images and containers are stored inside the VM, they are managed through the Docker CLI.
+- Docker volumes can be mapped to directories on macOS host using the `-v` or `--mount` options in Docker commands.

 ## Docker commands